 The latter is more complex, but will allow you to set personalized goals based on the performance of your reps.

 For example, if a top-performer is surpassing team-wide benchmarks every month or quarter, they’re not going to feel challenged.
-This then presents a problem for talent retention.
+This then presents a problem for talent retention and could hurt your sales strategy.

 Segmenting benchmarks by performance can help keep your best reps engaged while contributing to the continued growth of your organization.
 It will also help other reps focus on what they need to do in order to do better.